Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Introduction

 Yet, stronger reasoning teachers do not necessarily yield better students \cite{SmallModels,OpenThoughts}.
 Our extensive experiments show that the post-training effectiveness of reasoning trajectories varies substantially across student models, indicating that the suitability between data and student is critical for effective learning.
 Existing data engineering methods assess data suitability primarily through the student’s probability assignments \cite{DBLP:journals/corr/abs-2502-04194, DBLP:journals/corr/abs-2510-03988}, favoring high-likelihood trajectories that align closely with the model's current behavior.
 Such trajectories, however, often provide limited new learning signals.
 In contrast, more informative trajectories are typically less familiar to the student and thus overlooked by these methods.
 To facilitate more effective learning, it is crucial to strike a balance between familiarity and informativeness, echoing the psychological concept of the zone of proximal development \cite{vygotsky1978mind}.
 This leads to a fundamental \emph{Informative Alignment} challenge: \textbf{how to identify reasoning data that are both well aligned with the student and sufficiently informative?}

 To address this challenge, we propose a simple yet effective metric, \Ratio\ (\RatioShort), which quantifies the suitability of a reasoning trajectory for a given student by jointly capturing alignment and informativeness.
 Motivated by our preliminary analysis, we argue that the dilemma between providing new signals and aligning with student's existing behavior can be resolved by trajectories exhibiting both absolute unfamiliarity and relative familiarity.
-Concretely, effective trajectories should deviate from the student's own generations, receiving \textbf{low absolute probability} under the student model, while still containing behavioral patterns within the student's prior experience, such that their tokens \textbf{rank relatively high} in the model’s prediction distribution over the vocabulary (Figure~\ref{fig:head}).
+Concretely, effective trajectories should deviate from the student's own generations, receiving \textbf{low absolute probability} under the student model, while remaining compatible with its overall generation patterns, such that their tokens still \textbf{rank relatively high} in the model’s prediction distribution over the vocabulary (Figure~\ref{fig:head}).

 Based on this insight and consistent numerical patterns observed in simulation studies, we define our suitability metric, \Ratio, as the ratio between a trajectory’s average token-wise rank\footnote{Higher-ranked tokens have lower rank values.} and its average negative log-likelihood (surprisal). \RatioShort\ can be computed with a single forward pass, requires no additional verifier or test data, and is straightforward to interpret.
 Lower \RatioShort\ indicates better informative alignment, identifying trajectories that are both informative and well aligned with the student.